KatherineMichel/church-website-and-marketing-on-a-budget/website_options.md

 Pretty Prairie United Methodist Church Ezekiel Home Page Mock Up
 ![](web-hosting-options/ezekiel-allegiant-theme-desktop-mockup.jpg)

-Final verdict: I quickly ruled Ezekiel out because I felt its content management system was not intuitive enough to suit the needs of the church.
+Final verdict: I quickly ruled Ezekiel out because I felt its content management system was not intuitive enough to suit the particular needs of Pretty Prairie United Methodist Church.
 Ezekiel was also a little bit more expensive than the option that I chose.